‘Big Brother 19’ News: Matt Accuses Raven Of Being Cody’s Sister After She Throws Cinnamon On Him During Fight

 Big Brother 19 airs Sundays and Wednesdays at 8 p.m.
 Eastern Time, and Thursdays at 9 p.m.
 Eastern Time on CBS.
 Big Brother After Dark airs live nightly on the Pop cable network at 12 midnight Eastern Time, with the exception of Thursdays, when it is broadcast at 1 a.m.

-[Featured Image by CBS Big Brother/Instagram]
+[Featured Image by Sonja Flemming/CBS]